AmrGanz/ocp4_kvm_ansible/README.md

 # Which playbook to run:
 - There are two main playbooks [start_point.yaml and destroy.yaml], and you can use them as follows:
-- start_point.yaml [Interactive way]:
+- start_point.yaml [**Interactive way**]:
 ```
-- If you are not sure which OCP versions are avaiable to install, the playbook will give you a list of the available versions to choose from, for example:
+- This is when you are not sure which OCP versions are avaiable to install, the playbook will give you a list of the available versions to choose from, for example:

 # ansible-playbook start_point.yaml